 In our eagerness to help our children learn, it can be easy to push them too hard or end up turning learning into a negative experience.
 I have had to check myself for this at times, and I found this post on what not to say to emergent readers from TeacherMama.com really positive and a useful reminder for me.

-I do try to facilitate opportunities for the children to learn in a fun and less pressured way.
+I always try to facilitate opportunities for the children to learn in a fun and less pressured way.
 My post on literacy activities for children gives some suggestions.
 Also have a look at Damson Lane blog which is currently my favourite book related blog, with lots of brilliant activities to link in with their book of the week each week.

 Check my Children’s Books Pinterest board for more ideas and book reviews.

-A final message from Baby Mr Z…
+A final message from Baby Z…